CCR AIR DILUENT DECOMPRESSION

 Complete a refresher course following a period of inactivity greater than 6 months following the course

-Do your course registration with us and receive your eLearning code (or start direct online).
+Do your course registration with us and receive your E-Learning code.

 Before you meet with us, you need to finish the complete Online part.